November Nine 2011 lineup

 They will battle it out on the 5th of November for the Main Event bracelet

 Day 8 at the Main Event of the World Series of Poker just ended, and we’re now in a position where we know the names of the players that will compete on the 5th of November at the tournament’s final table.
 The leaderboard changed every single day of the competition, and even on the eve of the final day nobody could say all the names of the final table players for sure.

-The leaderboad is completed by Badih Bounahra, Pius Heinz, Anton Makievskyi, Sam Holden, who have all qualified to the final event.
+The leaderboard is completed by Badih Bounahra, Pius Heinz, Anton Makievskyi, and Sam Holden, who have all qualified for the final event.
 The November Nine event is set to start on the 5th of November and it will decide the 2011 World Series of Poker Main Event winner, who will receive the coveted WSOP bracelet, as well as $8 million.